MatanaAppOmer/matana-platform-overview/README.md

 The platform consists of a web dashboard for HR teams and a mobile application for employees, connected through a scalable backend architecture.

+🎯 Product Highlights

+- Full employee experience management platform for organizations
+- Real-time budget tracking and analytics
+- Gifting system with usage tracking and history
+- Events management with RSVP capabilities
+- Perks marketplace for employee benefits
+- Clean and scalable dashboard UI

 Architecture:

 The system is built as a modern full-stack application:

-Dashboard (Web): Next.js, React
+- **Dashboard (Web):** Next.js, React
-Mobile App: React Native (Expo)
+- **Mobile App:** React Native (Expo)
-Backend API: Node.js (NestJS)
+- **Backend API:** Node.js (NestJS)
-Database: PostgreSQL / Firebase
+- **Database:** PostgreSQL / Firebase
-Architecture: REST API-based communication between services
+- **Communication:** REST API

 Core Features: